TeseoLou/clancy-nook-walking-tours/README.md

 ![Navigation bar design for the Clancy Nook website, displaying menu options](docs/figures/user-interaction-navbar.webp)

-#### Footer Navigation
+#### **2.4.1.b.
+Footer Navigation**
 In addition to the primary navbar, the footer navigation served as a secondary means of guiding users through the site.
 To maintain simplicity and user familiarity, icons were carefully chosen based on widely recognized symbols that users instinctively associated with their functions.

 - **Additional Access to Core Pages**:
   The footer contained links to important sections like the **Homepage, About, Tours, Gallery, Reviews, and Contact pages**, reinforcing the primary navigation structure.

 - **Social Media Links**:
   Icons for **Instagram, Facebook, and LinkedIn** provided direct links to Clancy Nook’s presence on these platforms.
-These choices aligned with user expectations, ensuring instant recognition and seamless transitions between the website and social media engagement.
+These choices aligned with user expectations, ensuring instant recognition for social media engagement.

 - **Alternative Navigation in Case of Page Errors**:
   If users landed on a **404 Error page**, the footer ensures they could return to the homepage without frustration.